Essentials of the Build Process

 Summary:

-Build is central to CM—it's critical to do it right.
+Build is central to CM and iit's critical to do it right.
 A basic build capability is founded on two key fundamentals: the ability to reproduce the build and the ability to automate the build process.
 Without these fundamentals, you're fighting an uphill battle.
 Reproduction of the build implies that you have a CM system able to capture the build definition.
-Automation helps to ensure that no manual errors can play into the production.
-But this is just a basic build capability.
+Automation helps to ensure that no manual errors can play into the production, but this is just a basic build capability.

 Build is central to CM.
 It's critical to do it right.